 Amassing nearly 2 million followers has to say something about an online source.

-Almost every organization and company worldwide have chosen to rely on WeLiveSecurity.
+Almost every organization and company worldwide has chosen to rely on WeLiveSecurity.
 They have the information that others want.
 When it comes to the cybersecurity field, it means they have credibility.

-With an average of 8 posts per week, systems and network administrators can trust that they will have an update to review almost every day of the week.
+With an average of 8 weekly posts, systems and network administrators can trust that they will have an update to review almost daily.
 Topics range across the spectrum: news, research, cyber threats, malware, and more.

 Bruce Schneier has long been a trusted name for understanding the IT security problems of the modern day.
 He is recognized by many as a guru.
 He is also one whose papers are read by many as they work towards a degree.

 His topics range from simple to highly complex thesis papers.
 Articles are released about once per day.
 He also has several published books.